-No plan to hike fuel price, says Osinbajo
+Again, FG says no plan to hike fuel price

 The Vice-President, Prof. Yemi Osinbajo, on Monday restated that the Federal Government had no plan to increase the pump price of petrol in 2018.